Elorm-t/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 3 - If the path be beautiful, let us not ask where it leads: Script counts the number of directories in PATH.

 Task 4 - Global variables: A script that lists environment variables.

+Task 5 - Local variables: A script that lists all local variables and environment variables, and functions.